marioalvial/gh-project-manager-mcp/README.md

 Note: The tests create and manage real GitHub resources (issues, PRs, branches, etc.), so make sure to use a test repository to avoid clutter in production repositories.

-Test line for pull request testing.
+Test line for pull request testing - update for PR testing.